lmweber/BestPracticesST-images/README.md

-# BestPracticesST-resources
+# PrinciplesSTA-resources

-Repository containing resources for 'Best Practices for Spatial Transcriptomics Analysis with Bioconductor' online book.
+Repository containing resources for 'Principles of Spatial Transcriptomics Analysis with Bioconductor' online book.